The Head of State congratulates the President-elect of Indonesia by phone on the success of the surgical operation

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, today made a phone call to His Excellency Prabowo Subianto, President-elect of the Republic of Indonesia and Minister of Defense, congratulating him on the success of the surgery he underwent, praying to God Almighty to grant him a speedy recovery.
+His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, yesterday made a phone call to Prabowo Subianto, President-elect of the Republic of Indonesia and Minister of Defense, congratulating him on the success of the surgery he underwent, praying to God Almighty to grant him a speedy recovery.

 Follow our latest local and sports news, and the latest political and economic developments via Google News